sudesh5612/Movie-Search-App/README.md

-Features
+#Features:-
-Search Functionality
+#Search Functionality
 Search for movies by title using the OMDB API Real-time search results as you type
-Clear search results with a reset button

-Movie Display
-Responsive grid layout that adapts to screen size
+Clear search results with a reset button Movie Display Responsive grid layout that adapts to screen size

-Movie cards showing:
+#Movie cards showing:

-Poster image (with placeholder for missing images)

-Title and release year
+Poster image (with placeholder for missing images) Title and release year
 Brief overview (truncated for space)
 "More Details" button

-Technologies Used:
+#Technologies Used:

 Frontend: HTML5, CSS3, JavaScript (ES6+)